 Margaret I. Ford, Ph.D.

-Associate Professor and former Associate Dean for the School of Education, Southern New Hampshire University.
+Associate Dean for the School of Education and Director of the Ed.
+D in Educational Leadership program, Southern New Hampshire University

 Sally currently serves on the Derryfield Board of Trustees and serves as the liaison between the Advisory Committee and the school’s Trustees.
 Sally has 3 children, two of whom are Derryfield School graduates: Mitch in 2013 and Cat in 2015.
 Her daughter Cat taught in the Breakthrough school-year program.